dongmeic/BikeCounting/README.md

 2. Bike commuters

 1) download bike commmuter data B08006 and B08301;)

+Go to the [data sources](https://github.com/dongmeic/BikeCounting/tree/main#bike-commuters) section, download data with the links provided and save data in the designated folder.

 2) run the scripts to get the annual bike commuter percentage in urbanized area nationwide (boxplot), bike commuter structure by city (ggplot), and bike commuter by city with margin of error;

 3) write or review the paragrahs with the analysis results.

 3. Bike counts

 1) download bike share data;

+Login bike share trips from the [social bicycles](https://data.socialbicycles.com/dashboard/#/154/trips/reports) site sometimes takes a while, especially in the "generating" step.
+Optionally, holds data is also downloaded for other bike share data analysis needs, and saved at T:\MPO\Bike&Ped\BikeCounting\StoryMap\BikeShare\Data\Holds.

 2) run the scripts to get average bikes per hour (BPH), growth in BPH, heatmaps of BPH, bikes on buses, and bike shares;

 3) work on the viz updates (redesign the vizzes as needed);
 4) write or review the paragrahs with the analysis results (redesign the storymap as needed).